 The New Ford Bronco: What You Need to Know

-More than two years ago, Ford excited everyone by announcing a new Bronco for 2020.
+A little more than three years ago, Ford excited everyone by announcing a new Bronco for 2020.
 After a protracted development process, we have seen leaked photos, speculative renderings and odd-looking test mules cruising around Detroit.
-But the 2020 model year has arrived, the 2020 calendar year is fast approaching, and Ford…is still not commenting on upcoming vehicles.
+But 2020 has arrived, and Ford…is still not commenting on upcoming vehicles.

-What engine will the Bronco have?
-This is still in the educated-guess stage.
-A Canadian Tire parts lookup tool listed the Bronco as having Ford’s 2.3-liter EcoBoost engine, which is used in the Ranger, Mustang and elsewhere.
+That’s still in the educated-guess stage.
+A Canadian Tire parts lookup tool listed the Bronco as having Ford’s 2.3-liter four-cylinder EcoBoost engine, which is used in the Ranger, Mustang and elsewhere.
 That would be a natural fit for a base engine.

-The original Bronco offered a V8; not doing so would disappoint some, but the twin-turbo 2.7-liter V6 from the F-150 might be a better fit.
-Ford president Jim Hackett noted the Bronco would offer a hybrid powertrain at a shareholders’ meeting.
-Ford could potentially even use the 3.0-liter V6 hybrid system from the Lincoln Aviator.
+The original Bronco offered a V8; not offering one again would disappoint some, but the twin-turbo 2.7-liter V6 from the F-150 might be a better fit for the larger engine.